Supports for businesses going green

 Introduction

-Ireland has a target to reduce carbon emissions (greenhouse gas emissions) by 51% by 2030, and to achieve a climate neutral economy by 2050.
-To do this, businesses are encouraged to invest in a greener future, through sustainable products, services and business models.
+Your business is encouraged to invest in sustainable products, services and business models.
+These efforts will help Ireland reach its target to reduce carbon emissions (greenhouse gas emissions) by 51% by 2030, and to achieve a climate neutral economy by 2050.

-This page includes a number of training, mentoring and financial supports for companies trying to reduce their carbon footprint (total carbon emissions).
+This page includes financial, training, and mentoring supports for companies trying to reduce their carbon footprint (total carbon emissions).

-You can also read about climate change and the Government’s Climate Action and Low Carbon Development (Amendment) Bill 2021.
+Read more about climate change and the Government’s Climate Action and Low Carbon Development (Amendment) Act 2021.

 Financial supports for businesses going green